-With standout styling, thrifty yet powerful engines and plenty of features and amenities, the latest Hyundai Sonata is a strong contender in the crowded mid-size sedan segment.
+With standout styling, thrifty yet powerful engines as well as plenty of features and amenities, the latest Hyundai Sonata is a strong contender in the crowded mid-size sedan segment.

 Styled at Hyundai's Irvine, California, studio, the Sonata boasts striking sheetmetal that takes a few subtle cues from the sporty, coupe-like look of the first-generation Mercedes-Benz CLS-Class.
-The curvy and organic overall shape is an example of the "fluidic sculpture" design language that has become a hallmark of recent Hyundai models.
+The curvy and organic overall shape is an example of the "fluidic sculpture 2.0" design language that has become a hallmark of recent Hyundai models.